 “Like many Silicon Valley technology startups, our growth is not the result of marketing but rather a superior product disrupting an archaic industry,” said David.
 “When adult smokers find an effective alternative to cigarettes, they tell other adult smokers.
 That’s how we’ve gained 70% of the market share.”
 Cocky?
 Yes, but JUUL really is disrupting the cigarette industry.

-Like the original drug warriors, whose hair-on-fire fear mongering popularized marijuana beyond the fringe cultures it had been previously confined to, Maura Healey and the other cartoonish anti-vaping evangelists just make e-cigarettes more and more popular.
+Like the original drug warriors, whose hair-on-fire fear mongering popularized cannabis beyond the fringe cultures it had been previously confined to, Maura Healey and the other cartoonish anti-vaping evangelists just make e-cigarettes more and more popular.
 It’s like Reefer Madness without combustion.
 You want kids to stop vaping, Maura?
 Quit advertising it.